10018283 Financial Aid Advisor I

-Staff Application - please complete and email with supporting documentsSchool/Department: Financial Aid Primary Location: Macon Position: Staff Job Type: Full Time Position Close Date: Until Filled Description:
+Staff Application - please complete and email with supporting documentsSchool/Department: Office of Financial Aid Primary Location: Cochran Position: Staff Job Type: Full Time Position Close Date: Until Filled Description:

-JOB SUMMARY: This position is responsible for advising students and the public regarding financial aid and managing and maintaining the records pertaining to financial aid.
-This position reports to the Contact Center Administrator relevant to the following specific job responsibilities.
+JOB SUMMARY This position is responsible for advising students and the public regarding financial aid and managing and maintaining the records pertaining to financial aid.
+This position reports to the Assistant Director of Financial Aid relevant to the following specific job responsibilities.

 - Advises students and parents regarding availability of financial aid, the eligibility requirements and the application process via phone and or e-mail correspondence.

 - Responsible for coordinating timely responses for all student correspondence/messages received via phone and e-mail as needed.

 - Determines student eligibility for certain types of financial aid.

 - Assists students in the application process for financial aid by helping them to complete appropriate and required forms.

 - Awards federal, state, institutional and private sources of financial aid to students within appropriate guidelines and regulations.